adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 ```
 Now this is pretty darn close to the solution in Haskell.
 I applied the head-tail (or [car-cdr](https://en.wikipedia.org/wiki/CAR_and_CDR)) concept.

-Now let's look at the max function.
+Now let's look at the map function.